Ghiftee/blogapp/README.md

 - Use layouts and templates for shared content
 - Implement the design from the sneak peek wireframes.

+## Milestone 6:
+- Create forms to perform the following functions:
+- Creates a Post on behalf of the current_user.
+- Create a comment on behalf of the current_user.
+- Allow Users to add likes to Posts.

 ## Built With
 - Ruby
 - Ruby on rails